atom/chocolatey/README.md

   highlighting to Atom (optional).

-You will also need output from a Windows build of [Atom](http://github.com/atom/atom/releases) published as a release or otherwise hosted in a zip archive.
+You will also need output from a Windows build of [Atom](http://github.com/atom/atom/releases) published as a release.

 ### Instructions